 The heat can be provided by an oven, a stovetop or even a barbecue or camping grill.
 It is important to heat up the item slowly and evenly so the entire utensil reaches the smoking point.
 Be sure that all surfaces are covered with oil to be seasoned, including the outside and handle.
 While you don’t necessarily need the outside or the handle to be non-stick, it is desirable that it doesn’t rust.

 It is beneficial to buff the oil into all surfaces so the item doesn’t appear too oily.
 If there is too much oil, it can pool when seasoning and if there’s too little you won’t achieve the desired non-stick characteristics.
 Instead, work the oil evenly into the surface with a paper towel.
 Because, remember, the oil will harden as is, any pooling will create an uneven cooking surface that is subject to chip.

 If you are using an oven, bake your oiled piece at about 450° F for about a half-hour.
 It may get smoky so keep the area well-ventilated.
 It’s also recommended to season cookware upside down to prevent any displeasing pooling.

-Some prefer to repeat the initial seasoning process several times, especially when working woth a new piece of cast iron.
+Some prefer to repeat the initial seasoning process several times, especially when working with a new piece of cast iron like a cast iron melting pot.
 This is generally unnecessary because the cookware will continue to season as it is used.
-For that reason, after the initial seasoning, it is perfectly aceptable for your newly seasoned cookware to be left to cool then properly stored for future use.
+For that reason, after the initial seasoning, it is perfectly acceptable for your newly seasoned cookware to be left to cool then properly stored for future use.

 Cast Iron Debates